1. Trapping Ignores the Attractants

 Common killing methods used by trappers:

-Drowning.
-Trappers will drop the entire trap, with the animal inside, into a pool or tank where it can take up to six minutes for him or her to die.
+• Drowning: trappers drop the entire trap, with the animal inside, into a pool, tank or garbage container filled with water.
+It can take up to six minutes for the animal to die.
 If the trappers find the mother’s babies, they will drown them all together.

-Strangulation (often done by tightening the metal cable at the end of a “catch pole” around the animal’s neck)
+• Strangulation: often done by tightening the metal cable at the end of a “choke stick” 0r “catch pole” around the animal’s neck.

-Shooting “nuisance” animals with a pellet gun - instead of trapping them - is another common wildlife control method.
-Shooting an animal with a pellet gun rarely kills the animal in one clean shot, often allowing the injured animal to escape and then die a slow, painful death.
+• Shooting animals with a pellet rifle: this method rarely kills the animal in one clean shot, often allowing the injured animal to escape and then die a slow, painful death.

 5. Relocation Is Often a Death Sentence